 For example, Pennsylvania’s inclement weather can lead to dangerous conditions on roads, walkways, and stairs.
 Slips and falls are particularly common when snow or ice is involved.

-Commercial properties are required to clean and maintain their facilities, which often includes using water, chemicals, and waxes on flooring.
+Commercial properties are required to clean and maintain their facilities.
 Left unattended, a wet floor is a fast way to get involved in a premises liability case.

-Pennsylvania business owners are also subject to liability for the accidental, negligent, or intentionally harmful acts of a third-party actor or animal.
+Pennsylvania business owners are also liable for the accidental, negligent, or intentionally harmful acts of a third-party actor or animal.
 In this example, the duty owed to an invitee is not automatic but applied based on what a “reasonable person” would do to anticipate “reasonably foreseeable” crimes.

 Here’s a real-life scenario: if a business owner receives several complaints about criminal behavior on the property but does nothing to remedy the problem, the business owner’s inaction could be deemed negligent should someone eventually be injured by the criminal.